The Front Bottoms: Fueled by Ramen (2015–present)

-On September 2, 2022, the band released the Theresa EP with five re-recorded versions of unreleased fan favorites and oldies that serve as the third installment of the band's popular Grandma EP series.
+On September 2, 2022, the band released the Theresa EP via Elektra Records, with five re-recorded versions of unreleased fan favorites and oldies that serve as the third installment of the band's popular Grandma EP series.

 On April 17, 2023, the band released the song "Outlook", along with an accompanying music video.
 At the same time, the band announced their next album, You Are Who You Hang Out With, would be released on August 4, 2023.
 On April 25, they announced a tour for the album, starting on August 1, 2023, including an album release show at Red Rocks Amphitheatre the night of the album release.
 Supporting acts include Kevin Devine & the Goddamn Band.

 The band also released two new music videos for two new songs, one on June 8, 2023, called Punching Bag, and one on July 13, 2023, called Emotional.
 Both songs were from the upcoming album, “You Are Who You Hang Out With”, which released on August 4, 2023.
 The album was met with mostly positive reviews.
 Many reviews identified the pop undertones, critic Quinn Gill noted that some fans feel as though the band is out of its golden age, but followed by writing “the duo has proven that it would rather try a million new things than grow stagnant”.

 It was also announced that The Front Bottoms will be opening for Zach Bryan for his 3 shows at MetLife Stadium in July 2025, along with Kings of Leon.
 Originally, the shows, spanning from July 18 to July 20, were only slated to have Kings of Leon opening; however, it was announced via Zach Bryan’s Instagram story that The Front Bottoms would be opening as well.
 Bryan has stated his admiration for the band in the past, as he previously posted on X “[sic] bro after my record deal I’m making a good midwest punk record, that is the best music in my opinion” with which he included a picture of the album cover for The Front Bottom’s second album, Talon of the Hawk.